 - 1. A Regional team (except for the 18s) is for the developing athlete. - 2.
 A National team is for the highly skilled athlete. - 3.
-There is a third division in the 12s-17s age groups.
+There is a third division in the 11s-17s age groups.
 It is known as the American division and is for teams that are very competitive, but that do not want all of the travel associated with the National level of play.

-National teams can compete for a bid to go to the USA Volleyball Junior National Championships, which will be in Las Vegas, Nevada, in late June through early July, 2021.
+National teams can compete for a bid to go to the USA Volleyball Junior National Championships.